Key takeaways

 Do you have penis dysmorphia?

-"This is something that gets stuck in our heads—you watch too much porn, and all the porn stars have these massive penises.
-But those are often also augmented or injected with different substances to give them an artificial erection," says Cohen.
+"This is something that gets stuck in our heads — you watch too much porn, and all the porn stars have these massive penises.
+But those are often also augmented or injected with different substances to give them an artificial erection," Dr. Cohen says.
 "So don't believe what you see on TV."

-In all likelihood, your penis is perfect just the way it is (and the average penis falls between 4 and 6 inches).
-Some are smaller, some are larger.
-If you’re struggling with penis anxiety or penis dysmorphia, talk to your healthcare provider about getting a referral to a mental health professional who can help.
+In all likelihood, your penis is perfect just the way it is.
+Despite what pornography may lead you to believe, the average erect penis length falls between 4 and 6 inches.
+Some penises are smaller, some are larger.

 DISCLAIMER